geekwisdom/InternetProgramming101/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These samples are for educatinal purposes only!.
+They are not meant to be used in a LIVE PRODUCTION enviornment for any reason.

 ### Prerequisites